-The Class A Warrants have an exercise price of \$1.25 per share of common stock and will be exercisable for a period of five years from the date of issuance.
-The warrants have certain anti-dilutive provisions that expire the earlier of i) one year or ii) upon effectiveness of a registration of all shares covered by Class A Warrants.
-The Class B Warrants are exercisable automatically on their expiration date by cashless exercise or expire without exercise.
-In the event that the average of the Company's daily volume weighted average price is below \$0.75 during the 10 trading days after the Announcement Date (as hereinafter defined) (the "Measuring Period"), then the holder will be entitled to receive additional shares of the Company's Common Stock upon the exercise of the Class B Warrants on the expiration date, which is the 12th trading day after the Announcement Date.
-In the event that the Company's average daily volume weighted average price is at or above \$0.75 during the Measuring Period, the Class B Warrants will expire unexercised.
+The Class B Warrants were exercisable automatically on their expiration date by cashless exercise or expire without exercise.
+In the event that the average of the Company's daily volume weighted average price was below \$0.75 during the 10 trading days after the Announcement Date (as hereinafter defined) (the "Measuring Period"), then the holder was entitled to receive additional shares of the Company's Common Stock upon the exercise of the Class B Warrants on the expiration date, which is the 12th trading day after the Announcement Date.
+In the event that the Company's average daily volume weighted average price was at or above \$0.75 during the Measuring Period, the Class B Warrants were to expire unexercised.
 The Announcement Date was the earlier of (1) the date on which the Company announces via press release the results of the pharmacokinetic study of its TNX-102 drug formulation; or (2) June 1, 2012.
 On April 5, 2012 the Company issued a press release announcing the results of the pharmacokinetic study of its TNX-102 drug formulation, which is defined as an Announcement Date for the purpose of the Class B Warrants.
 Based on the Company's average daily volume weighted average price, which was \$1.73 per share, during the Measuring Period, the Class B Warrants expired unexercised.